 The Agreement is a key transatlantic mechanism for ensuring effective co-operation in the field of criminal justice and combating organised crime and terrorism.
-The Preamble indicates the aims of the parties, which are to facilitate cooperation between the European Union Member States and the United States, and to combat crime in a more effective way as a means of protecting their respective democratic societies and common values.
+The Preamble indicates the aims of the parties, which are to facilitate cooperation between the participating Member States of the European Union and the United States, and to combat crime in a more effective way as a means of protecting their respective democratic societies and common values.